 WeatherBlur questions can be initiated by ANYONE in the community.
 Business leaders, elementary school students, teachers, community volunteers and other participants can all have great ideas and local in-depth knowledge of issues that need to be addressed.
 The important thing about WeatherBlur is that it brings all these people together to work as equals to gather data and draw conclusions that can benefit the wider community.

 How Are Schools Involved?

-As part of the NAS grant, WeatherBlur has invited 10 elementary/middle schools to become involved.
+As part of the NSF grant, WeatherBlur has invited 10 elementary/middle schools to become involved.
 In addition to the Maine coastal and island schools, who have participated in years past, we have expanded our geography to include schools from Mississippi and Alabama.
-Classroom resources (Common Core, ELA and NGSS) and equipment are provided to these schools and weekly online (Zoom) meetings help teachers to ask questions and work in a wider community.
+Classroom resources (Common Core, ELA and NGSS) equipment, and access to Tuva are provided to these schools and weekly online (Zoom) meetings help teachers to ask questions and work in a wider community.
 Professional development sessions for teachers will be held each year and a modest stipend is paid to participating teachers.